TerraTonic Biochar Compost Booster

 • Improve aeration and moisture

-• Reduce odor & emissions
+• Reduce emissions from compost

-• Enhance microbial activity
+• Enhance soil microbe activity

 • Retain nutrients and compost quality